Second charge bridging loan

 Property location: some lenders may have restrictions on the types of properties or locations they lend on.

 Credit history: while some lenders specialise in adverse credit, a good credit history can improve your chances of approval and may lead to better rates.
+We can source non-status bridging finance where the lender does not need a credit check.

 Proof of income or affordability: this may be required, especially for regulated second charge bridging loans.